neurobin/JLIVECD/README.md

 5. You don't need to give the full name/path to the base iso prompt: `enter base iso path: ~/Downloads/x`.
 As there is only one file that matches 'x in my Downloads folder is xubuntu-14.04.1-x64.iso, it will take that file as the input.
 6. You can use full path with or without `.iso`.

-# Special feature:
+# Cache management

-I call it debcache management!

-1. Put your `.deb` files in *edit/var/cache/apt/archives* folder and they won't be downloaded again in the software installation process.
+1. Put your `.deb` files in *edit/var/cache/apt/archives* folder (or `pkg` files in *edit/var/cache/pacman/pkg/*) and they won't be downloaded again in the software installation process.
 2. They will be moved automatically to a folder named debcache (located in the same directory as "edit") prior to image creation so that they won't be included in the iso image.
-3. You never need to delete .deb files from *edit/var/cache/apt/archives* manually and you shouldn't.
+3. You never need to delete `.deb` or `pkg` files from *edit/var/cache/apt/archives* manually and you shouldn't.
-4. If you don't delete the .deb files then you will never need to download them again as long as they remain the updated files according to your package list (which you get from `apt-get update`). debcache management will take proper measures to move the files to required places to minimize downloads of packages from Internet.
-5. Alternatively, you can put the `.deb` files in **debcache** folder too, but in that case you need to run the application after you have finished copying files to this folder...
+4. Alternatively, you can put the `.deb` or `pkg` files in **debcache** folder too, but in that case you need to run the application after you have finished copying files to this folder.

 # New features:

 * You can close the host and chroot terminal safely at any stage.
 Simultaneous closing is also OK.
 * Possibility to use schroot (only for advanced users).
+* Support for Archlinux live ISO.

 # Customization help: